 Conveyancing Legal Services

 Buying or selling a house for most people is one of the biggest purchases and/or decisions they will make in their lifetime.
-At Victor Legal we aim to take the stress out of the conveyancing process so that you can sit back and focus on the next chapter in your life.Book your free phone consultation
+At Victor Legal, we aim to take the stress out of the conveyancing process so that you can sit back and focus on the next chapter in your life.request a call-back

 Our conveyancing services are charged on a fixed fee basis as follows.

 We charge on a fixed fee basis plus disbursements (such as title searches, council or water rate searches, PEXA fees, PPSR searches, land tax searches or community management documents) for sales or purchases.
 The cost of disbursements can vary from $150.00 to $500.00 or more depending on the number and type of searches you instruct us undertake.
 We will provide you with a detailed list of searches that we can obtain including those that are commonly known as standard searches.

 We charge a fixed fee basis plus disbursements to prepare and lodge the necessary documents to transfer legal ownership of a property’s title from one person to another.
 In preparation, we will complete the transfer form and property information form (a form which is used to notify local authorities of the dealings on the property) as well as assess whether any exemptions from stamp duty apply to your specific circumstances (for instance, transactions that are executed in accordance with a Court order made under Part VIII of the Family Law Act 1975 (Cwlth).